Indian Railways: Tracks

+As of January 2026, over 80% of the network (84,244 km) has been upgraded to operate at speeds of up to 110 kmph.

+Trunk routes

 As of July 2020, there are seven major routes a total length of 11295 km which have been classified as High-Density Network (HDN) routes or trunk routes.
 These routes are designed for a maximum operational speed limit of 160 km/h, and carry about 60% of the rail traffic.
 The trunk routes include Chennai–Howrah, Chennai–Mumbai, Delhi–Chennai, Delhi–Howrah, Howrah–Mumbai, Mumbai–Delhi and Delhi–Guwahati.